wolkenwelten/wolkenwelten-ts/README.md

 # WolkenWelten - TS
-An experiment in turning the Rust/TS relationship around, writing most of the game in TS and using Rust/WASM for the hot loops.
+A Voxel engine for the Web that respects your freedom.

+Runs on a Raspberry Pi 4.

+Fits on a 1.44MB floppy.

+## Try it!
+You can play the newest version here: https://wolkenwelten.github.io/wolkenwelten-ts/

+## History
+While integrating V8 into my Rust Voxel engine, I started experimenting with turning things around, writing most of the engine in TypeScript and using WASM for the tricky bits.
+Turns out Chrome/Safari are plenty fast and run at ~60FPS on my ~10 year old workstation already without having to use WASM (Firefox sadly seems to be quite slow at anything WebGL related).

 ## Status
 Super early, pretty much nothing works whatsoever, so probably not that interesting (yet).